encryptogroup/OTExtension/README.md

 The current version is in a prototypical state.
 Next steps:

 1. Better documentation.
 Clean interfaces and source code
-2. Integration into the ABY framework [9] and Miracl [8] as external GIT project
+2. Integration into the ABY framework [10] and Miracl [8] as external GIT project
 3. Test and enable support under Windows
+4. Implement all functionalities for 1-out-of-N OT extension of [9]

 ###REFERENCES